 The power meter can detect over 50 alarm conditions, including over or under conditions, digital input changes, phase unbalance conditions, and more.
 It also maintains a counter for each alarm to keep track of the total number of occurrences.
 A complete list of default alarm configurations are described in Table 6-4 on page 84.
-In addition, you can set up your own custom alarms after installing an input/output module (PM8M22, PM8M26, or PM8M2222).

 When one or more alarm conditions are true, the power meter will execute a task automatically.
-An $\Delta$ alarm icon appears in the upperright corner of the power meter display, indicating that an alarm is active.
-If a PM810LOG is installed on a PM810, SMS can be used to set up each alarm condition to force data log entries in a single data log file.
-See Chapter 7-Logging on page89 for more information about data logging.
+An ♠ alarm icon appears in the upperright corner of the power meter display, indicating that an alarm is active.
+Using SMS, you can set up each alarm condition to force data log entries in up to three user-defined data log files.
+See Chapter 8-Logging on page 95 for more about data logging.